Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 Copy the variables from the example secrets file and fill in real values.

-The file should be available via on the control node via the shared vagrant folder .`vagrant`.
+The file should be available on the control node via the shared vagrant folder .`vagrant`.

 ---
 ## **Security**